 J. Additional Paddock Rules

-- All Competitors, crew, team members and guests must adhere to the conduct guidelines covered in the GTA Safety Minimums.
+All Competitors, crew, team members and guests must adhere to the conduct guidelines covered in the 2022 GTA _ SLB Track Safety Minimums

-- In the event of property loss or damage, Super Lap Battle, promoters, venue owners or operators will not be held responsible for any property throughout the course of the event.
+In the event of property loss or damage, Global Time Attack, promoters, venue owners or operators will not be held responsible for any property throughout the course of the event.
 It is each individual’s responsibility to ensure you safeguard yourself against any loss.

 K. Vehicle Signage

-- No other tire company’s signage, tire livery, or tire decals may be larger than 20 inches wide by 8 inches high.
+No other tire company’s signage, livery, or decals may be larger than 20 inches wide by 8 inches high.
 And no more than 4 individual deals per car.